Founded in 1908

 During most of the 1930s and 40s, Miss Marion Kingsland, a woman who worked in real estate, owned Del Monte kennels and veterinary Hospital, and bred Scottish, Sealyham, and Welsh Terriers served as secretary of DMKC and ran these shows.

 The entry in the show was just under 500 dogs.
-These years are described as a rather chaotic time when occasional drunks from Mission Ranch bars ended up in dog show rings.
+These years are described as a rather chaotic when occasional drunks from Mission Ranch bars ended up in the dog show rings.

 In 1949, the show was moved to the Del Monte Lodge and was held in a site adjacent to the tennis courts.

-In 1950, the 25th-anniversary show was held on the lawn in front of the Lodge at Pebble Beach. http://www.loonhill.com/dog/dogs/ The show was benched and there were 508 dogs entered.
+The 25th-anniversary show was held on the lawn in front of the Lodge at Pebble Beach.
+The show was benched and there were 508 dogs entered.
 Miss Marion Kinsland was the show chairman.

 From the 1950s through 1966, Bernice Behrendt was the show superintendent, and from then Jack Brashaw through 1978.